Jessica Pimentel

-Jessica Pimentel is an American actress and singer.
+Jessica Pimentel is an American actress and musician.
 She is best known for her role as Maria Ruiz on the Netflix original series Orange Is the New Black.
 She is also the lead singer of the metal band Alekhine's Gun and backing vocalist in the band Brujeria.

 Early life

-Pimentel was born in Brooklyn, New York.
-Both of her parents, originally from La Romana, Dominican Republic, immigrated to New York as teenagers.
+Pimentel was born and raised in Cobble Hill, Brooklyn.
+Both of her parents, originally from La Romana, Dominican Republic, and immigrated to New York as teenagers.
 Pimentel was the couple's only child.
 Her parents divorced when she was six years old, after which she became estranged from her father.

-Pimentel graduated from New York's Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she played violin.
+Pimentel graduated from New York's Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she was a music major her first year then auditioned and was accepted into the drama program her second year.
 She focused on acting more after high school, playing Juliet in a touring production of Romeo and Juliet, and landing small roles in movies and TV shows.

 She graduated from the American Academy of Dramatic Arts, class of 1999.